elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 ```

 ::::{note}
-If you are only seeing partial results (e.g. 10000 or even 10 results), consider using the option `s.extra(track_total_hits=True)` to get a full hit count.
+If you are only seeing partial results (for example 10000 or even 10 results), consider using the option `s.extra(track_total_hits=True)` to get a full hit count.

 ::::